DCC-EX/mkdocs-test/docs/products/ex-sensorcam/02-ex-sensor-manual.md

 The i2c bus is running at 100kHz on the prototype software.
 It has not been tested at any higher speed yet.
 It is running fine over a 20m long i2c bus to the master microcontroller(mpu or Mega).

 ### 8.2   DCC-EX Command Station
+****
 Setting up a DCC-EX Command Station, should you have one, requires configuration details placed in files config.h and mySetup.h along with a driver IO_EXSensorCAM.h and myAutomation.h.
 These must go in the directory containing file CommandStation-EX.ino.
 The IO_EXSensorCAM.h driver is based on the modified IO_EXIOExpander.h code.
-Refer to APPENDIX H for installation details.
-EXSensorCAM.h code mirrors the i,I,o,t& m commands, while the EXIODPUP command may serve as the enable function(a).
-EXIOExpander.h codes don't have the“control& setup” sensorCAM functions otherwise available from a USB console so additional functionality was added using the DCC-EX sensorCAM native command<N\>(if using the newest CamParser.cpp).
+Refer to **APPENDIX H** for installation details. _EXSensorCAM.h_ code mirrors the i,I,o,t & m commands, while the EXIODPUP command may serve as the enable function(a).
+EXIOExpander.h codes don't have the "control & setup" sensorCAM functions otherwise available from a USB console so additional functionality was added using the DCC-EX sensorCAM native command<N\>(if using the newest CamParser.cpp).

 ### 8.3 Non-DCC-EX system

 Proprietary Master:  If writing raw code for another Command Station, you will need details on the protocol used by sensorCAM on the i2c bus, and code to interpret the bus bytes and reconstitute text for the console.
 Two such prototype examples exists.
 V155 of sensorCAM incorporates a subset of the DCC-EX IOexpander codes so that EXRAIL can use sensorCAM without further modification.
-V301& later mostly use ASCII code characters.
+V301 & later mostly use ASCII code characters.

 ### 8.4 Monitor Lighting

 Stable good lighting is needed.
-Gross Lighting changes will have two effects, namely cause trips of most sensors and stop automatic reference refreshes, it may be wise to include monitoring for this eventuality by detecting and setting an “alarm” state.
+Gross Lighting changes will have two effects, namely cause trips of most sensors and stop automatic reference refreshes, it may be wise to include monitoring for this eventuality by detecting and setting an "alarm" state.
 The reference sensor(S00) is automatically re-referenced every 6.4 seconds so will indicate a fault-trip for a maximum of 6.4 seconds.
 All other sensors will continue to indicate a trip until the user resets the references with an r00 (having checked all unoccupied).
 Setting up a second "reference" sensor (say S01) that would NOT get reset automatically and would stay tripped as a more enduring fault indicator could be helpful.
-You could reserve entire bank 0 for this purpose or use the'nO' command to set the programmable pLED to light up if there is any enduring trip on bank 0.
-Consider using the "qLED" GPIO2.
-By default BLKOLED was set to GPIO2 LED, with BLK1LED to BLK3LED all set to GPIO33 LED.
-PLED is set to GPIO14
+You could reserve entire bank 0 for this purpose or use the '**nO**' command to set the programmable pLED to light up if there is any enduring trip on bank 0.
+Consider using the "_qLED_" GPIO2.
+By default _BLKOLED_ was set to GPIO2 LED, with _BLK1LED_ to _BLK3LED_ all set to GPIO33 LED. _PLED_ is set to GPIO14.

 ## 9. Methodology of operation
+__
 ### 9.1 Overview

 The sensorCAM monitors up to 80 small square images (virtual sensors) each consisting of 16 pixels (4x4) the coordinates of which relate to the row/column of the top left pixel.
 The top left pixel of the QVGA (240x320) image is an r,c coordinate of 0,0.
 Sensors with coordinate 0,0 are considered "undefined".
 Sensors are electrically "noisy", so much effort was applied to avoid noise trips.

-After boot-up, every virtual sensor is imaged and a Sensor_ref[ ] recorded.
+After boot-up, every virtual sensor is imaged and a _Sensor_ref[ ]_ recorded.
 This is a ONE frame grab as a first guess.
 All sensors should preferably be **un-occupied at boot up**.
 If not, the user will have to manually take reference grabs at an appropriate time using the '**r%%**' commands.
 The '**r%%**' also triggers an IMMEDIATE start of a 3.2sec average Ref for S%%. '**r00**' triggers a 1 frame reference refresh for ALL sensors but also starts the auto reference process, as does **r%%**.
 The latest version, at boot-up, commences regular averaged reference updates assuming all unoccupied.
 If an "occupied" state occurs during the averaging, the averaged ref. is rejected.

 Every 100mSec the sensor pixels are decoded from the RGB565 QVGA image(2-byte) into RGB666 3-byte format and compared with the reference sensor image (in *Sensor_ref[]*) for changes.
 To allow for drifting light intensity, *Sensor_ref[]* needs to be periodically updated.
 The automatic updates occur for each enabled sensor(0/1 through 9/7 sequentially, each using a 32 sample average (in ~3.5 seconds) and replacing the old Sensor_ref[] provided there were no "trips" of the sensor during the sample period (3.5sec.).
 Hence updates occur only when sensor is UNoccupied, and only once every Nx3.5sec.(N being the number of enabled sensors).
 The brightness sensor(S00) is updated independently every 6.4 seconds with a 64 sample average.
 Each update is flagged to the monitor as it occurs(as "**Ref 0%%**"  ).
 It is inadvisable to leave a sensor occupied for long periods if best reliability is desired.
 If a sensor is occupied for long periods of drifting illumination, the ref can become out-of-date to an extent that the sensor can remain PERMANENTLY "occupied".
 Manual re-referencing (**r%%**) would become necessary.
 EXRAIL code may accomplish this.

 To detect a "trip" of a sensor, an algorithm evaluates a "difference" score between _Sensor666[]_ and *Sensor_ref[]*.
 The (_bpd_) score is a brightness plus colour-diff sum.
 This (_bpd_) score is compared with the _threshold_ ('**t##**') value.
 If it exceeds _threshold_, a flag is set and if after _min2trip_ frames it remains set, then the Sensor "trips".
 It will then fall back (untrip) if _min2trip_ frames go below _threshold_. _min2trip_ is set to 2 by default as 3 will give an extra +100mS delayed response.
 The monitor data stream (scroll) includes the bsNo.%%, potential for trip **?-** , the *bpd* score, or actual trip **oo__##**.
 If a twin (see below) inhibits trip, it indicates this with **?T**.
-Minimum _bpd_ is 32(identical).
+Minimum _bpd_ score is 32 (identical).
-e.g.(with **t45**) **12:--38--\* 13:?-46-?\* 14:oo50##\* 15:?-53?T\* 16:--35--\*** Only S14 has tripped.
+e.g. (using **t45**) &nbsp; &nbsp; **12:--38--\* 13:?-46-?\* 14:oo50##\* 15:?-53?T\* 16:--35--\*** &nbsp; &nbsp; Only S14 has tripped.

 A "second opinion" may be used to maintain a quick "trip" with greater reliability.
 This involves setting up a second "twin" sensor adjacent to the primary sensor.
 The primary sensor will only trip if the secondary sensor agrees (e.g. example for S15 above).
 The '**i%%,$$**' command nominates a twin sensor (S$$) for sensor S%%.
 The (non-S00) twin should have a lower bsNo. than the primary to avoid extra delay, as they are evaluated in ascending bsNo. order.